tu-dortmund-ls12-rt/SSSEvaluation/README.md

 ## How to integrate your algorithms?

 You can extend the framework with other scheduling algorithms written in Python or C++.
-* First get an overview of the task structure.
-Each task is implemented as a dictionary in Python, which includes its period ['period'], execution time ['execution'], utilization ['utilization'], deadline ['deadline'], suspension length ['sslength'] and the set of computation segments ['Cseg'] and suspension segments ['Sseg'].
 * To integrate your algorithms, you need to include your Python implementation in the schedTest folder.
 Alternatively for C++-algorithms, you need a pre-built binary, which can be executed from a Python script.
 * Then you need to extend the framework interface, so that you can select your schedulability test in the GUI.
 In order to do so, you need to add several things in the effsstsMain.py file:
     1. Import your Python file.